-The Auto Fund is governed by legislation contained in the AAIA, The Traffic Safety Act, The All Terrain Vehicles Act and The Snowmobile Act (the Acts) along with related regulations created by these Acts.
-The Auto Fund is also subject to legislation contained in The Crown Corporations Act, 1993 and Part IX of the Insurance Companies Act (Canada) regarding the investments of the Auto Fund.
+The Auto Fund is governed by legislation contained in the AAIA, The Traffic Safety Act, The All Terrain Vehicles Act, The Snowmobile Act and The Vehicles for Hire Act (the Acts) along with related regulations created by these Acts.
+The Auto Fund is also subject to legislation contained in The Crown Corporations Act, 1993, Part IX of the Insurance Companies Act (Canada) regarding the investments of the Auto Fund and The Saskatchewan Government Insurance Act.
 It is subject to provincial privacy and access to information legislation contained in The Freedom of Information and Protection of Privacy Act and The Health Information Protection Act.
 It also has administrative, enforcement and other related duties under other provincial acts and regulations, and under the federal Criminal Code.